Cambodia leader says China to give $600 million in grant aid

-BEIJING (AP) — Cambodian Prime Minister Hun Sen, making a four-day visit to China, says Beijing has agreed to provide his nation with nearly $600 million in grant aid as part of a three-year assistance fund.
+BEIJING (AP) — Cambodian Prime Minister Hun Sen, making a four-day visit to China, said Tuesday that Beijing has agreed to provide his nation with nearly $600 million in grant aid as part of a three-year assistance fund.

-Hun Sen announced the aid from Cambodia’s most important political and economic ally on his Facebook page on Tuesday before any announcement by Beijing.
-He said the commitment was made in a meeting with Chinese President Xi Jinping.
+Hun Sen announced the aid from Cambodia’s most important political and economic ally on his Facebook page before any announcement by Beijing.
+He said the commitment was made by Chinese President Xi Jinping, whom he met Monday.

 Hun Sen said the two countries also agreed to increase their bilateral trade to $10 billion by 2023 and Xi promised to buy 400,000 tons of rice from Cambodia in 2019 and push more Chinese businesses to invest in Cambodia.
+Two-way trade was about $6 billion in 2017.

-The agreements come as some Western countries are threatening to impose economic sanctions on Cambodia for repressing democratic rights.
+He said he and Xi agreed to continue their friendship and cooperation in all fields.
+According to Hun Sen, Xi “said the relationship between China and Cambodia is very crucial, if compared to other countries.”

 Most Read Business Stories